Sunlighter/AsyncQueues/README.md

 # AsyncQueues
-A C# implementation of async queues, suitable for producer-consumer, etc.

-Visual Studio 2015, .NET 4.6, C# 6.0.
+A C# implementation of async queues, suitable for producer-consumer, etc, written for Visual Studio 2015, .NET 4.6, and C# 6.0.
 Requires Microsoft's [Immutable Collections](http://www.nuget.org/packages/System.Collections.Immutable).

 There are already a number of implementations of async queues (also known as blocking queues), including the `BlockingQueue` class in the .NET framework itself, and the TPL DataFlow library, but there is no consensus on what kinds of features should be available.
 The `BlockingQueue` in .NET is not awaitable, for example.
 I've actually written several different implementations of my own.
-This one should be general enough for many uses.
+This one should be general enough for many uses, although it is thoroughly `async`.

 You can create queues of finite or infinite capacity.